 Thinkfinity provides quick and easy access to the highest-quality teaching and learning materials.
 Verizon Thinkfinity offers comprehensive teaching and learning resources created by their conten partners– the most respected organizations in each academic subject and literacy.
 The easy-to-navigate K-12 resources are grade-specific and are aligned with state standards.

 The West Virginia Environmental Education Association (WVEEA) is a network of EE professionals who collaborate to strengthen the environmental community in West Virginia.

 The West Virginia Geologic Survey provides materialswhich were developed by the Survey's RockCamp Teacher Education Program which operated from 1992 to 2009.
 Much of the material was developed for teaching purposes.

 The West Virginia Science Teachers Association, WVSTA, is a statewide organization that has provided for or supported many of the professional development needs of teachers of science in West Virginia for 20 years.

 West Virginia State Parks and Forests promote conservation by preserving and protecting natural areas of unique or exceptional scenic, scientific, cultural, archaeological, or historical significance and to provide outdoor recreational opportunities for the citizens of this state and its visitors.

-The West Virginia Department of Education and the National Youth Science Foundation are launching the West Virginia Youth Science Camp (WVYSC) in an effort to promote the study of science statewide.
+The West Virginia Department of Education and the National Youth Science Foundation collaborate to provide the West Virginia Youth Science Camp (WVYSC) in an effort to promote the study of science statewide.